lmhale99/potentials-library/README.rst

   generating crystal structures.
 The records are uniquely named through a combination of the available associated Strukturbericht symbol, compositional prototype and/or a common descriptor.

+- **relaxed_crystal** HAVE BEEN REMOVED!!!
+The relaxed_crystal records describe
+  potential-specific relaxed crystals.
+These have been removed from this library repository, but can still be found at https://potentials.nist.gov.
+  The large number of relaxed_crystal records was causing issues with git, accessing the records locally was prohibitively too slow, and a large number of such records are routinely added/updated.
+Records can be downloaded from there for offline operations.
+If you plan on using a large number of relaxed_crystal records, it is recommended to use a MongoDB instance for performance reasons.

 iprPy records
 `````````````